Kirthar Mountains

-The Kheerthar Mountains (كوه کھیرتھر; کير ٿر جبل) are a mountain range that mark the boundary between the Pakistani provinces of Balochistan and Sindh, also separating the Iranian plateau from the Indian subcontinent.
+The Kheerthar Mountains (كوه کھیرتھر; کير ٿر جبل) are a mountain range in the Kohistan region of Sindh, that marks the boundary between the Pakistani provinces of Balochistan and Sindh, also separating the Iranian plateau from the Indian subcontinent.
 It comprises much of the Kheerthar National Park.
 The mountain range forms part of the Kirthar-Sulaiman geological province, which stretches from the Arabian Sea coast north to the Sulaiman Mountains in northwest Pakistan.
 The highest peak of the Kheerthar range is Zardak Peak at 7430 ft.

 Etymology

 The name "Kirthar" is believed to have evolved from the combination of two elements: "kir" and "thar."
 The term "Kir" is likely derived from the older Sindhi pronunciation of the word for ‘mountain’ whose original root likely comes from the Sanskrit word "giri" (गिरि), which also means mountain or hill.
 Over time, as languages evolved and adapted, "giri" transformed into "gir" in Gujarati and further into "kir" in Sindhi.
 "Thar" on the other hand refers to the arid and dry nature of the surrounding landscape, reminiscent of the Thar Desert, which lies just to the east of the Indus River.
 The term "thar" signifies the desert-like characteristics of the region, marked by its dry climate and sparse vegetation.
 Thus, "Kirthar" in older sindhi is interpreted as "mountains of the desert," reflecting the unique topography of the area where the Kirthar Range rises above the arid plains, transitioning into hilly terrain and dry landscapes.

+In the Sanskrit Ramayana epic the Kirthar Mountains and the entire Kohistan (Sindh) region is mentioned as Somagiri.

 Geography

-The mountains extend southward for about 190 mi from the Mula River in east-central Balochistan to Cape Monze on the Arabian Sea.
+Kirthar Mountains are a part of the Kohistan Region of Western Sindh.
+The Kirthar mountains extend southward for about 190 mi from the Mula River in east-central Balochistan to Cape Monze on the Arabian Sea.
 In total, the Kirthars cover an area of about 9,000 square kilometers.
 The Khasa Hills and Mulri Hills close to the Arabian Sea coast are sub-ranges of the Kirthar Mountains which extend into the city limits of Karachi.
 The mountains are drained by the Gaj River and Hub River.